Aaronia-Open-source/python_RTSA_HTTP_API_Sequence_Example/readme.md

 To illustrate some basic HTTP API calls the file `req_autorecord_secquence.http` get's you started.

 ## Output file format
-If you wish to transform the output RTSA file records to another file format please see the RTSAFileTool in your installation directory.
-It also offers RAQ IQ File output.
+If you wish to transform the output RTSA file records to another file format please see the RTSAFileTool in the RTSA installation directory.
+It also offers RAW IQ file output.
 It is a CLI tool that can be included in scripting for automation.

 ## Contributing